belm0/cardboard-vr-headphones/v2_jlab_intro/assembly.md

 # Assembly instructions

 Following are instructions for sourcing components and assembling a _Cardboard headphones_ VR viewer.
+See the [home page](../../../) for more info about this project.

 [![Assembly cover](assembly_cover.jpg) assembly photos](https://goo.gl/photos/LNsYvQ1QFXjgn7276 "Go to assembly photo gallery")